ashawkey/vscode-mesh-viewer/README.md

 The default value of GUI settings can be edited in vscode extension settings (@ext:kiui.mesh-viewer).

 For example:
-* `CameraNear`: the default value of -1 means we will auto-calculate a suitable value for better depth visualization, but it may lead to problems when zooming in.
+* `CameraNear`: -1 means we will auto-calculate a suitable value for better depth visualization, but it may lead to problems when zooming in.

 ### Development
 Install `Node.js` and `npm` first, then clone this repo and: